flo3003/lexiconFALCON/README.md

 ```
 The argument `-d` refers to the embedding dimensions.
 The default is 100.

-`corpustextfile` can be any plain text file (with words being separated by space) with punctuation or not. `somelexiconfile` should have the format of the files in the lexicon directory of this repo.
-For your convenience you may actually use anyone of those in the above command since tables with the same name will be created by default in the database schema.
+`corpustextfile` can be any plain text file (with words being separated by space) with punctuation or not. `somelexiconfile` should be any of the files found in the `lexicons` directory of this repo.

 The following files will be created:
 - `coo_matrix.csv` which contains the co-occurrence matrix of `corpustextfile`